mr-j-shah/mr-j-shah/README.md

 - 🌱 I’m currently learning Server side Language and Cloud
 - 👯 I’m looking to collaborate on Software Developer
 - :computer: Working for The Anantkaal, Surat
-- 💬 Ask me about Flutter
+- 💬 Ask me about Android Native and Flutter
 - 📫 How to reach me: shahjinay02@gmail.com

 <h3 align="center">A passionate frontend developer from India</h3>